-Collar: with size 9 16" circular needles, pick up 48 sts at the neck, then knit 1 row, purl 1 row for desired number of rows (collar pictured is 12 k rows and 12 p rows)
+With size 9 16" circular needles, pick up 48 sts at the neck, then knit 1 row, purl 1 row for desired number of rows (collar pictured is 12 k rows and 12 p rows)

 Bind off loosely in pattern.

-Attach buttons to the INSIDE of the back panel matching with the buttonholes on front.
+Attach buttons to the inside of the back panel matching with the buttonholes on front.